fanpu/website/_posts/2022-12-31-latex-tips.markdown

     class="z-depth-1"
     caption="Expressions that brace together stays together"
 %}

+#### Non-breaking space with `~`
+When referencing figures and equations, you want the text and number (i.e Figure 10) to end up on the same line.
+This is a negative example, where the region underlined in red shows how it was split up:

+{% include figure.html
+    path="/assets/img/posts/latex-mistakes/figure-truncated.png"
+    width="500px"
+    class="z-depth-1"
+    caption='The phrase "Figure 2" was truncated in half'
+%}

+To remedy this, add a `~` after `Figure`, which LaTeX interprets as a non-breaking space:

+{% highlight latex %}
+We evaluated the policy periodically during training by testing it without exploration noise.
+Figure~\ref{fig:env-perf} shows the performance curve for a selection of environments.
+{% endhighlight %}

+This would ensure that "Figure 2" always appears together.

 #### Expressions Should Be Punctuated Like Sentences
 Your document is meant to be read, and it should follow the rules and structures